128technology/docs/docs/bcp_service_and_service_policy_design.md

 As shown in the `MPLS-DIA-LTE` service-policy, the session-resiliency is set to `revertible-failover`.
 This policy comes into play when traffic needs to move in the event of a failure to a transport circuit (either a path failure or a path quality threshold has been crossed).
 After a failure to a circuit, traffic using that path will migrate to the next best circuit.
 When that circuit's quality is restored (the path returns to the `up` state, or the quality thresholds return to satisfactory values), `revertible-failover` *will migrate the traffic back to the preferred circuit*.
 Contrast this to the session-resiliency setting of `failover`, which will persist the traffic on the migrated circuit and not return it to the preferred circuit.

-In general, 128 Technology recommends using the `revertible-failover` setting for long-lived session types, such as SIP registrations.
-By contrast, 128 Technology recommends using the `failover` setting for transient sessions (such as the audio associated with a telephone call).
+In general, Juniper recommends using the `revertible-failover` setting for long-lived session types, such as SIP registrations.
+By contrast, Juniper recommends using the `failover` setting for transient sessions (such as the audio associated with a telephone call).

 :::note
 The vast majority of network sessions are transient, short-lived sessions, but you can validate this during your application discovery exercises.